 – Monitoring homework arrangements

-– Ensuring the school is meeting National Curriculum requirements and to review the Curriculum Policy Statement ensuring it meets pupils needs
+– Ensuring the school is meeting National Curriculum requirements and review the Curriculum Policy Statement ensuring it meets pupils needs

 – Monitoring and reviewing the curriculum with a focus on basic skills – Monitoring skills coverage of curriculum in all subjects